 Advocating Opportunity (AO) is unique among legal service providers for trafficked and exploited persons.

-We are only one of three programs in the country which provides comprehensive, holistic, trauma-responsive legal and social services to men and women, minors and adults, and U.S. Citizens and foreign-born persons who have experienced sex or labor trafficking.
+We are only one of four programs in the country which provides comprehensive, holistic, trauma-responsive legal and social services to men and women, minors and adults, and U.S. Citizens and foreign-born persons who have experienced sex or labor trafficking.
 We also provide support for families to ensure that trafficked and exploited persons have a stable home environment.
-Most legal service providers across the U.S. provide limited legal services or work with a limited population, such as working only with minors or adults, only with women, or only foreign-born trafficked and exploited persons, or only with those who experienced sex or labor trafficking.
+Most legal service providers across the U.S. provide limited legal services or work with a limited population, such as working only with minors or adults, only with women, only foreign-born trafficked and exploited persons, or only with those who experienced sex or labor trafficking.

 We use a human rights-based, client-centered, approach to working with clients and combating human trafficking and exploitation.
 This approach focuses on the individual circumstances, needs, and rights of trafficked and exploited persons, respects the individual’s autonomy, agency, and rights.
 AO's approach strives to empower the individual, on their terms, is non-judgmental, and connects the rights of the individual to prosecution of traffickers and exploiters.

 AO is inclusive, working with trafficked and exploited persons at any stage of their recovery until they choose to leave services.
 AO works with existing services in the community to fill gaps in service, support existing resources, and bolster a human rights-based approach in our clients' interest.
 This ensures that trafficked persons receive efficient, coordinated services which are individually tailored to each client’s needs.
-AO’s whole-person advocacy provides clients with access to linguistically-appropriate, culturally-sensitive, and client-centered social, mental health, medical, legal, educational, vocational and other services.
+AO’s whole-person advocacy provides clients with access to linguistically-appropriate, culturally-sensitive, trauma-responsive, and client-centered social, mental health, medical, legal, educational, vocational and other services.